laminlabs/lamin-blog/docs/1000genomes.md

 To see how these concepts translate into developer experience, let's compare the code required to perform these essential agentic operations—appending data, evolving schemas, and time-traveling.
 In the queries themselves, there is no noteworthy difference to what we've discussed above (see [Querying Iceberg & LanceDB](#iceberg-lancedb)).

 The first type of write operation we need to perform is adding new data to the system.
-This means appending a batch of rows.
+Rather than just dropping a raw file into a bucket, the following code snippets ensure that a new dataset complies with the schema of the existing dataset, and that it's added in an ACID fashion.

 ::::::{tab-set}
 :::::{tab-item} Iceberg